FLipperdvlp/CSharp_flooder/README.md

 # CSharp_flooder
-An [HTTP Flood](https://en.m.wikipedia.org/wiki/HTTP_Flood) C# script that could stop a normal website in 10s
+An [HTTP Flood](https://en.m.wikipedia.org/wiki/HTTP_Flood) C# script that could stress-test your site

 # How does it work ?
 It generates a configurable number of random GET requests and sends them to the target